Self Building

 Borrowers must make careful reflections before taking up a pre-construction loan as failure to repay the debt can lead to the loss of the asset used as collateral.

-So, how do pre construction loans work?
-Different lenders have different standards for the project they can lend on.
+So, how do pre-construction loans work?
+Different lenders have different standards for the projects they can lend on.

-That being said, developers are unable to use their upcoming projects as collateral since they are likely to have financial attachment set for all stages of construction.
+That being said, developers are unable to use their upcoming projects as collateral since they are likely to have financial attachments set for all stages of construction.